radiantone/pyfi/docs/_build/html/_sources/CLI/examples/index.rst.txt

 .. code-block:: bash
-      :caption: The 'pyfi' command is the single command for building and managing a PYFI network.
+      :caption: The 'flow' command is the single command for building and managing a ElasticCode network.

-      $ pyfi
+      $ flow
-      Usage: pyfi [OPTIONS] COMMAND [ARGS]...
+      Usage: flow [OPTIONS] COMMAND [ARGS]...

-      Pyfi CLI for managing the pyfi network
+        CLI for creating & managing flow networks

       Options:
         --debug              Debug switch
         -d, --db TEXT        Database URI
         --backend TEXT       Task queue backend
         --broker TEXT        Message broker URI
-      -i, --ini TEXT  PYFI .ini configuration file
-      -c, --config    Configure pyfi
+        -a, --api TEXT       Message broker API URI -u, --user TEXT      Message broker API user -p, --password TEXT  Message broker API password -i, --ini TEXT       flow .ini configuration file -c, --config         Configure pyfi
         --help               Show this message and exit.

       Commands:
-      add        Add an object to the database agent      Run pyfi agent
+        add        Add an object to the database agent      Commands for remote agent management
         api        API server admin
+        compose    Manage declarative infrastructure files
         db         Database operations
         delete     Delete an object from the database listen     Listen to a processor output
+        login      Log into flow CLI
+        logout     Logout current user
-      ls         List database objects and their relations node       Node management operations
+        ls         List database objects and their relations network    Network operations
+        node       Node management operations
         proc       Run or manage processors
         scheduler  Scheduler management commands
         task       Pyfi task management
         update     Update a database object
+        user       User commands
         web        Web server admin
         whoami     Database login user
         worker     Run pyfi worker

 Database
 -----------------
 .. code-block:: bash
-      :caption: PYFI database sub-commands
+      :caption: Flow database sub-commands

-      $ pyfi db
+      $ flow db
-      Usage: pyfi db [OPTIONS] COMMAND [ARGS]...
+      Usage: flow db [OPTIONS] COMMAND [ARGS]...

         Database operations

       Options:
         --help  Show this message and exit.

       Commands:
         drop     Drop all database tables
         init     Initialize database tables
         json     Dump the database to JSON
         migrate  Perform database migration/upgrade
         rebuild  Drop and rebuild database tables

 Objects
 -------------------------

-There are numerous objects within a PYFI network.
+There are numerous objects within an ElasticCode network.
 Some are infrastructure related, others are service related.
-Using the PYFI CLI you create, update and manage these objects in the database, which acts as a **single source of truth** for the entire PYFI network.
+Using the ElasticCode CLI you create, update and manage these objects in the database, which acts as a **single source of truth** for the entire ElasticCode network.
-All the deployed PYFI services (e.g. agents) *react* to changes in the PYFI database.
-So you could say that PYFI is *reactive* on a distributed, network-scale.
+All the deployed ElasticCode services (e.g. agents) *react* to changes in the ElasticCode database.
+So you could say that ElasticCode is *reactive* on a distributed, network-scale.

 Some of the system objects and CLI commands are shown below.